wix-incubator/resolve-unpkg/README.md

 # Import

-To add **Resolve-Unpkg**, run in the project root folder:
+To add **Resolve-Unpkg**, in the project root folder run:

 `npm i --save-dev resolve-unpkg`

-This will add the **Resolve-Unpkg** as a dependency to the *package.json* and enable you to run resolve-unpkg command and us it with the Webpack loader.
+This will add the **Resolve-Unpkg** as a dependency to the *package.json* and enable you to run resolve-unpkg command and use it with the Webpack loader.

 # Configuration